Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 What's inside: Tobacco-free synthetic nicotine with food-grade ingredients.

-Flavors: 8+ varieties in the Plus line, with classic options like Mint, Wintergreen, and Citrus.
+Flavors: 8+ varieties in the Plus line, including Mint, Wintergreen, Citrus Chill, Dragon Fruit, Tropical Heat, Smooth, and Cappuccino.

-Price: Comparable to ZYN, typically $4 to $6 per can at retail.
+Price: Comparable to ZYN at retail, typically $4 to $6 per can with 20 pouches.

-The verdict: VELO's wider strength range gives users more flexibility than most nicotine pouch brands offer.
-The Plus line's synthetic nicotine formula is a genuine differentiator for consumers who want to avoid tobacco-derived nicotine entirely.
+The verdict: In a VELO versus ZYN head-to-head, VELO's wider strength range (four options vs. two) gives users more flexibility.
+The Plus line's synthetic nicotine is a genuine differentiator for consumers who want to avoid tobacco-derived nicotine entirely.
+The 20-pouch can also makes VELO a better per-pouch value than ZYN.

 on!

 What's inside: Tobacco-free nicotine in a compact mini dry pouch format.
-The brand also offers on!
-PLUS, a slim moist pouch line.
+The on!
+PLUS line uses a slim moist format.

 Flavors: 10 total varieties, including Mint, Wintergreen, Citrus, Cinnamon, Berry, Coffee, and Original.

-Price: Generally $3 to $5 per can, making it one of the more affordable nicotine pouch brands available.
+Price: Generally $3 to $5 per can, making on! one of the more affordable nicotine pouch brands available.

 The verdict: on! is the best entry point for beginners.
-The 2mg strength is lower than anything ZYN offers, and the mini format is the most discreet on the market.
-The trade-off is that the smaller pouch can feel less satisfying for experienced users.
+The 2 mg strength is lower than anything ZYN offers, and the mini format is the most discreet on the market.
+The trade-off: the smaller pouch can feel less satisfying for experienced users.
+The new on!
+PLUS line with FDA authorization adds regulatory credibility that most competitors still lack.

 Lucy

-What's inside: Tobacco-free nicotine with MCT oil for a softer mouthfeel.
+What's inside: 100% synthetic nicotine (tobacco-free) with MCT oil for a softer mouthfeel.

-Flavors: 8 varieties, including Apple Ice, Mint, Mango, Wintergreen, Berry Citrus, Espresso, and Cinnamon.
+Flavors: 8 varieties, including Apple Ice, Mint, Mango, Wintergreen, Berry Citrus, Espresso, Apple Cider, and Cinnamon.

 Price: Around $4 to $5 per can, with subscription discounts available.

-The verdict: Lucy's Breakers format is genuinely different from anything else on the market.
-The 12mg strength is also the highest available among major U.S. nicotine pouch brands, making Lucy the go-to for heavy nicotine users.
+The verdict: Lucy's Breakers format is genuinely different from anything else on the market, and Lucy, VELO, and on! side effects are worth reviewing before choosing between them.
+The 12 mg strength is the highest available among major U.S. nicotine pouch brands, making Lucy the go-to for heavy nicotine users.
 The downside is a smaller can (15 pouches vs. the standard 20).

 Rogue